BEFORE YOU APPLY

 The civic leadership project is an activism lab for Freedom and Citizenship students.
 Beginning in the summer, students consider the issues that matter most to them.
 In September they research their topics—its history, current state, possibilities for the future.
 In the spring, they work with their peers to take action.
 Some past projects have included videos, visual art, and personal narratives.
 Students regularly take the training they gain in the program to their colleges as campus activists.

-The program meets about every two weeks during the academic year.
-Meetings typically lasts three hours and take place on Saturday afternoons.
+The civic leadership program meets about every two weeks during the academic year.
+Meetings typically last 2 hours and are schedule around the students' schedules.
 The meetings allow students to workshop and prepare their civic leadership projects.
-Dates will be announced during the summer and students will need to avoid scheduling conflicts to ensure full participation.

 We designed our application to ensure that we accept students who are prepared for our program's level of reading and writing.
 Choosing your strongest writing sample and proofreading your essay will help you put together a strong application.
 However, our most successful applicants are not necessarily the best writers, but those who can demonstrate excitement for the summer's intensive college experience and a willingness to commit fully to the academic year program.
 We are particularly interested in students who have some ideas about the civic leadership project.
 We recommend students look at past years' projects to get an idea of what they would like to contribute.